mlresearch/v124/_posts/2020-08-27-ray-chowdhury20a.md

 ---
 title: Active Learning of Conditional Mean Embeddings via Bayesian Optimisation
-abstract: "{We consider the problem of sequentially optimising the conditional expectation of an objective function, with both the conditional distribution and the objective function assumed to be fixed but unknown.
+abstract: We consider the problem of sequentially optimising the conditional expectation of an objective function, with both the conditional distribution and the objective function assumed to be fixed but unknown.
 Assuming that the objective function belongs to a reproducing kernel Hilbert space (RKHS), we provide a novel upper confidence